nextcloud/ios-communication-library/README.md

 github "nextcloud/ios-communication-library" "master"
 ```

-Run `carthage update` to build the framework and drag the built `WeScan.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `NCCommunication.framework` into your Xcode project.